worthingtonse/WEST-Protocol/A. Introduction.md

 * It can be easily stored in a person’s mind where it is undetectable.
 * It can easily be integrated with existing ATM systems

-The WEST token has optional features including:
+## The WEST token has optional features including:
 * Easy to implement smart contracts system
 * Active Directory Administration
 * Loss Recovery of Coins
+* Extreemly Secure Multi-chain in addition to the existing Multi-chain.

-In addition, in the future,  the WEST Protocol can be used to support:
+## In addition, in the future,  the WEST Protocol can be used to support:
 * Quantum safe key exchange systems to replace the SSL/TLS Protocols that are not quantum safe.
 * Quantum safe encrypted communications using any type of protocols such as HTTP, SMS, DNS, FTP.
 * Compression of protocols like the ones above so they use less bandwidth and download much faster